-The communications specialist will continue to ensure that each finalized impact statement is uploaded to the NIMSS database, the LGU Impacts Database, and the Multistate Research Impacts website.
-Our impact communication efforts will continue to include social media posts via kglobal's @AgisAmerica Twitter account and the @MRFimpacts Twitter account.
+Our impact communication efforts will continue to include social media posts via kglobal's @AgIsAmerica Twitter account and the @MRFimpacts Twitter account.
 In recent years, most of the social media work was left up to kglobal.
-However, since kglobal/@AgisAmerica does not share every impact statement we produce, nor do they exclusively represent the Multistate Research Program in social media engagement, we propose increasing the @MRFimpacts social media presence.
+However, since kglobal and Ag Is America does not share every multistate research impact statement produced, nor do they exclusively represent the Multistate Research Program in social media engagement, we propose increasing the @MRFimpacts social media presence.
 Going forward, our social media efforts will ensure that each multistate research and Extension impact statement is shared via the @MRFimpacts Twitter account and that the Multistate Research Program is represented in relevant social media conversations.
-This proposal to bolster our social media efforts to reach a wider audience and provide a way for audiences to engage with our content.
+This proposal will bolster our social media efforts to reach a wider audience and provide a way for audiences to engage with our content.
+In the event of changes to kglobal activities and related communications and marketing efforts, the NRSP1 Management Committee will modify approaches accordingly.